MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/managing-office-365-endpoints.md

 - You connect to primary Office 365 services such as the Exchange Online mailbox server or the Skype for Business Online server where your unique and proprietary data lives.
 You can connect to the primary Office 365 services by FQDN or IP address and use internet or ExpressRoute circuits.
 You can only connect to the third party and secondary services using FQDNs on an internet circuit.

 The following diagram shows the differences between these service areas.
 In this diagram, the customer on-premises network in the lower left has multiple network devices to assist in managing network connectivity.
 Configurations like this one are common for enterprise customers.
-If your network only has a firewall between your client computers and the internet, that's supported as well and you'll want to ensure your firewall can support FQDNs and wildcards in the allow list rules.
+If your network only has a firewall between your client computers and the internet, that's supported as well, and you'll want to ensure your firewall can support FQDNs and wildcards in the allow list rules.

 Read [Office 365 Network Connectivity Principles](https://aka.ms/o365networkingprinciples) to get more information on Office 365 endpoint categories, and to understand the connectivity principles for securely managing Office 365 traffic and getting the best possible performance.